gvwilson/sensibleadventures/nardica/nardica.md

 um,
 consequences,
 I'm pretty sure our welcome would have been much less friendly."
 He raised an eyebrow at Doctor Johel.
 The old woman smiled sweetly,
 but said nothing.

+Rothera bustled around them as the bus hummed quietly through its streets and up the long, gentle slope that led to the governor's mansion.
+The armored bot stayed a steady five meters in front of them, its twin turrets swivelling from side to side each time they went through an intersection.
+The Marines jogged along beside them, their exoskeletons turning each stride into a long, low leap.
+Traffic pulled aside to let them pass, and people turned to watch them go by, but Iffy didn't see any of the mad scramble that a convoy like theirs would cause in Halley.
+If it hadn't been for Uncle Jack muttering under his breath and snapping at Aunt Naggie when she tried to shush him, she would have thoroughly enjoyed the ride.

+As they drew closer to the governor's mansion, the three-story cinderblock buildings of the old town gave way to newer, brighter construction.
+Foamed glass reflected the blue sky back at itself and repeated the anti-aircraft laser turrets that surrounded the mansion to create a forest of gangly triple-strutted forms.
+Iffy pressed her face against the bus window and stared hungrily at the greenhouses nestled among the turrets' feet.
+Apple and oranges and bananas and flowers---flowers!---made a green riot beneath the carefully-insulated panels.

+Without warning her stomach rumbled, making her blush.
+Doctor Johel smiled from the seat behind Wales.
+"I'm sure lunch will be served," she promised.

+"Thanks," Iffy mumbled,
+feeling her uncle's glare on her back.
+Suddenly resentful of his disapproval, she asked,
+"So what kind o' doctor are you?"

+"The medical kind, originally," the old woman replied, turning in her seat to face Iffy.
+"But lately I've been focusing physics and engineering.
+There's still a lot of technology left over from the robot wars that we don't quite understand, and it's my department's job to secure it."
+She glanced at Wales.
+"Or destroy it if that's not possible."
+Wales smiled as if Doctor Johel had paid him a compliment.
+They rode the rest of the way in silence.

+A fractal-patterned fence surrounded the governor's mansion.
+Its single gate swung open as they approached.
+The armored bot pulled to the side to let the bus go through, but the Marines stayed beside them right up to the circular turnaround in front of the mansion's main entrance.
+A triangular diamond wedge glistened in the center of the turnaround, familiar to Iffy from dozens of pictures.
+"In memory" was engraved on each of its faces.
+In memory of those lost when the ice melted and the sea rose and the great cities of the world that was were drowned.
+In memory of those who fell fighting the machines in the war that followed.
+In memory of all the species now extinct, the giraffes and tigers and all the others that now existed only in books and movies.
+Iffy paused a moment as she came out of the bus to look at it, an unexpected pang in her chest.

+"Get along with you," Uncle Jack growled, nudging her none too gently.
+With Marines on either side of them, they followed Doctor Johel to the mansion's doors and went inside.